axolotl-ai-cloud/axolotl/README.md

 When you include these tokens in your axolotl config, axolotl adds these tokens to the tokenizer's vocabulary.

-### Inference
+### Inference Playground

+Axolotl allows you to load your model in an interactive terminal playground for quick experimentation.
+The config file is the same config file used for training.

-Pass the appropriate flag to the train command:
+Pass the appropriate flag to the inference command, depending upon what kind of model was trained:

 - Pretrained LORA:
   ```bash